janegarciu/PAD/FlightBookingSystem/Flight-App-Microservices/README.md

 - cache-service

-**_Inbound_**
+**_Outbound_**

-+ GET `flight-booking-app/flights/get-all-flights` : the reason why we need to cache all flights because they don't change so often and it is frequently called.
++ GET `flight-booking-app/cache/get-all-flights` : the reason why we need to cache all flights because they don't change so often and it is frequently called.
   The cache will live one hour and will be refreshed after the first request in case of adding of new flights

 ### Docker